jedubois/InternalDocumentation/Agendas/DASA-Agenda-2015-02-18.md

 Agenda Notes:

 * Reporting for 2014-15 to be adopted at AGM within 6 months of financial year end (i.e. before end August):
-    * Narative report (chairperson)
+    * Narrative report (Chairman)
-    * Financial report (treasurer)
+    * Financial report (Treasurer)
 * We need to assign a backup for this to someone.
 It's *N/A* right now in the heading.

 Tasks:

 * *Johan* to circulate proposed indicators for 2015-16 to core & contrib.
 * *Johan* to develop a needs analysis on the things that DASA needs from potential partners. (parked pending indicators)